 Scholarly Commons Citation

 O'Sullivan, Julie R., "Some Thoughts on Proposed Revisions to the Organizational Guidelines" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 568.
+568.